Zilvaro/adenwell-ecommerce/README.md

 ### Content

 * Website content was written by the developer.
-* Example images & some quotes were taken from AdenWellnes internal database as well as:
+* Example images & some quotes were taken from AdenWellness internal database as well as:
     - [Aden Wellness](https://adenwell.com/)
     - [Aden Wellness Amazon](https://www.amazon.com/stores/Enjoyeveryday/page/41E280B2-E0B0-4A0A-8FAA-65A661BC23FB?ref_=ast_bln)
 * The categories images were taken from the following sources: